DavidASix/arduino-projects-legacy/README.md

 ## Various Arduino projects in the works

-This repo is the home of my Arduino projects folder.
+This repo is an old home of my previous Arduino projects folder.
 I've got a multitude of spare scrap electronics laying around and I'm trying to put them to good use.
 I'll be overjoyed if any of my code helps someone with their projects.

 ## LCD_Temp-Humi-Sensor